 - In addition, priority themes/sectors were identified together with the implementing partners: Advice on planning and regional planning processes, sustainable livestock farming and cashew cultivation.

 - Through advisory inputs and workshops, the project and its implementing partners contributed to the consideration of biodiversity and ecosystem services in planning processes.

-- With support of the project biodiversity and ecoszstem services were integrated into the municipal development plans 2020-2023 of five municipalities and two departments (Vichada and Meta) and into two agricultural expansion programs (Programas de Extension Agrícola (PDEA).
-By law, plans for agricultural expansion have to consider biodiversity and ecosystem services aspects.
+- With support of the project biodiversity and ecosystem services were integrated into the municipal development plans 2020-2023 of five municipalities and two departments (Vichada and Meta) and into two agricultural expansion programs (Programas de Extension Agrícola (PDEA).
+By law, plans for agricultural expansion have now to consider biodiversity and ecosystem services aspects.

 - Together with the Colombian Humboldt Institute the data collection methods for biodiversity monitoring for the project region were improved